oxidecomputer/daft/daft/README.md

 #### Example

-Some structs like identifiers should be treated as leaf nodes:
+Some structs like identifiers should be treated as leaf nodes.
+This can be implemented via `#[daft(leaf)]`, but also manually:

 ````rust
 use daft::{Diffable, Leaf};